 DAY 3 | BRIGHTON BEACH + ST. KILDA BEACH

 Some of Melbournes most icon backdrops can be found at Brighton beach.
-These colorful bathing boxes are the bay and Penisula’s symbol of summer.
+These colourful bathing boxes are the bay and Penisula’s symbol of summer.
 Lately, they’ve also become a popular tourist attraction, as its a great insta-backdrop and therefore can now be seen in many many many Instagram pictures.

 A train from the city will take around 20 minutes on the Sandringham line.
 Catch it from Flinders Street Station to Brighton Beach Railway Station and take the scenic 500-meter stroll down to the bathing boxes.